sachaservan/tri-dpf/README.md

 # Ternary-tree DPF Implementation

-A pure C implementation of Distributed Point Functions (DPFs) with several performance optimizations.
+A simple C implementation of Distributed Point Functions (DPFs) with several performance optimizations.

-## 🚧 WORK IN PROGRSS

-### TODOs
-- [ ] reduce key size by dropping one correction word

 Optimizations include:
-- Ternary instead of a binary tree (increases communication slightly but improves evaluation performance)
+- Ternary instead of a binary tree (increases communication slightly but improves evaluation performance).
-- Using batched AES for fast PRF evaluation with AES-NI
+- Using batched AES for fast PRF evaluation with AES-NI.
-- Full domain evaluation optimization of [Boyle et al.](https://eprint.iacr.org/2018/707)
-- The half-tree optimization of [Guo et al.](https://eprint.iacr.org/2022/1431.pdf)
+- The half-tree optimization of [Guo et al.](https://eprint.iacr.org/2022/1431.pdf), however, this only improves performance by 2\% in the ternary case.

 ## Dependencies